Compass: Navigating Whole-School Wellbeing

 - an annual evaluation will provide objective and timely feedback about the implementation and impact of

 the project over time and will create a knowledge base to disseminate the learnings to the wider education

-*This project is partially funded by the Australian Government through the Choice and Affordability Fund.
+*This initiative is partially funded by the Australian Government through the Choice and Affordability Fund.